The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

 Enraged by the previous decisions made by the Allied forces, the Soviets decided to attempt to forcefully exert their control over Berlin.

-In 1948, they announced that East Germany would become an independent state.
-This move angered the United States and its allies, as they saw it as an attempt by Russia to expand its influence in Europe.
+This move shocked the United States and its allies, as they saw it as an attempt by Russia to expand its influence in Europe.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-The blockade and airlift
+How the blockade and airlift began

 They did this by blocking all road, rail, and canal links into West Berlin.